|Type of ship||Waddenboot IJver|

 The whole yacht had to be easy to maintain to avoid wasting time and money.
 A sturdy hull, as you never know what you might encounter underwater.
 We decided to build heavy and strong in aluminium.
 I knew all about the skills of the hull builders at VMG and was not afraid to ask them for a tightly built, unfinished hull, despite the refined hull shape.
 A challenge for our design team, a challenge for them!

 So, what seemed like a simple list, turned out not to exist in this form and combination.
 Despite our 38 years of design experience, it was a tricky puzzle with countless unconventional combinations and detailed solutions.
-The hull is now nearly finished and the Riddle of the Sands will be launched at VMG Yachtbuilders in Enkhuizen in early summer 2020.
+The Riddle of the Sands is launched at VMG Yachtbuilders in Enkhuizen in the summer of 2020.
 Back to the origins of an authentic world sailor as her owner.
 It was mainly thanks to the free spirit and craftsmanship of the yard that I had more fun designing a yacht than I had in years.
 Lifelong dreams like this should never be suppressed.

 Olivier van Meer